mail-artit/amplitude/README.md

 select `chrome-pkg` dir

-click `Launch` if amplitude did not started
+click `Launch` if amplitude did not start